appwrite/rfc/002-response-filters.md

 We should introduce a new env variable and HTTP header that will allow to change the response format.
 This variable & header will allow devs to enable a response object filter which will parse the Appwrite response to continue support for old Appwrite response formats without breaking or changing our developers apps when upgrading an appwrite version.

+### New ENV Var (_APP_SYSTEM_RESPONSE_FORMAT)

+Should be checked on server startup.
+If the value is not empty we should init the relevant filter.
+If not filter is avaliable we should throw an error using the Console::error method and stop the proccess with exit(1);.
+Make sure to add the new var to Appwrite docs page: https://appwrite.io/docs/environment-variables#system-settings

+### New Optional Header (X-Appwrite-Response-Format)

+Should be checked on each request (general.php / ->init() can be a good location).
+If the value is not empty we should init the relevant filter.
+If not filter is avaliable we should throw an 404 HTTP error with relevant error message.

+### Response Filters and Adapters

+Added 2 new method to Appwrite response class (src/Appwrite/Utopia/Response.php) called `static function setFilter(Filter $filter): self` and `static function getFilter(): Filter`.
+The new method will set and get the new filter to a static property called `self::$filter`.
+Add a method called `static function isFilter(): bool` to check if a filter has been set or is null.

+### Create a Filter Interface

+Create a new Appwrite\Utopia\Response\Filter class (src/Appwrite/Utopia/Response/Filter.php).
+The interface should decalre an implemntation for the `parse(array $content): array` method.
+Each new filter will implement the interface and use the parse method to manipulate incoming data.
+Create our first filter (Appwrite\Utopia\Response\Filters\V06) to accept current version (v0.7) data and convert it to v0.6 data.
+For that we'll need to run both instances of Appwrite to manually convert data structures.

+### Run the Filter

+Add a piece of code in the response output stage, that will check if a filter is set and if it is will execute his `parse` method and alter the response output before it is returned to the client.
+A good location for this method to run might be: https://github.com/appwrite/appwrite/blob/0.7.x/src/Appwrite/Utopia/Response.php#L296

+### Tests

+Add unit-tests for the new methods in the Response class, and for our first filter using mock data as input.

 <!--
 This is the technical portion of the RFC.
 Explain the design in sufficient detail keeping in mind the following: